bond-dot-credit/agent-scoring/README.md

-# Bond.Credit — Scoring Agent
+# bond.credit — Scoring Agent

 ## Overview
-This branch contains **all code, documentation, and resources related to the AI Agent Scoring Engine** for Bond.Credit.
+This branch contains **all code, documentation, and resources related to the AI Agent Scoring Engine** for bond.credit.
 It serves as the dedicated workspace for developing, testing, and refining the metric definitions, scoring algorithms, and data pipelines that determine creditworthiness for agents.

 All scoring-related work — including sub-branches, commits, and pull requests — will originate from here.